When Bengal talked business: 2018 sees Ambanis, Adanis and Mittal promising huge investments

 Software Technology Parks of India (STPI) would invest around Rs 120 crore for a single project with the objective to delivery technological services in the east and north-east with the idea to boost software exports.

-The state also got a shot in the arm on getting exploration and licensing of Deocha-Pachami coal block in Bankura district with an aggregate reserve of over 21 million tonnes.
+The state also got a shot in the arm on getting exploration and licensing of Deocha-Pachami coal block in Bankura district with aggregate reserves of over 21 million tonnes.

 City-based storage battery major Exide Industries also announced an investment of Rs 550 crore for two projects in the state this year.